 I had early success in swimming as a kid.
 I won numerous state and regional titles and was ranked nationally as high as 5th in the country in the 100 yard and 200yard breastroke.
 I continued my swim career at Yale University where I competed all four years as a varsity athlete.
 At graduation in 2006, my coach, Frank, told me that if I put my mind to it, I could use swimming as a foundation for a great career in triathlon.

 After many painful months of recovery I was finally able to walk, and then, eventually, run.
 However, the experience left me not only emotionally drained, but financially depleted as well.
 My degree in Economics had prepared me for the world of finance and against all odds, in the fall of 2008, when thousands of people lost their jobs in the finance sector, I was trading energy futures in Chicago.
 While managing the stress of the financial crisis, I continued with my pledge to train for triathlon, dedicating all of my free time to the sport.
 Then, just months after I began training, I surprised myself by winning my first-ever triathlon in Racine, Wisconsin.
-I backed up this effort by winning the amateur title at the 2009 Chicago Triathlon a month later, and I secured a spot to represent the USA in the 2010 Age Group World Championships.
+I backed up this effort by winning the amateur title at the 2009 Chicago Triathlon a month later, and I secured a spot to represent the USA in the 2010 Age Group World Championships in Budapest, Hungary.

-Supported by a tremendous sponsor, the Gelber Group, I started my career as a fulltime triathlete in Canberra, Australia in the fall of 2009.
+Supported by a tremendous sponsor, the Gelber Group, I started my career as a full-time triathlete in Canberra, Australia in the fall of 2009.
 I started my first ITU professional season in 2011 based out of my hometown Portland, OR.
-Over the past three years I have represented the USA as a professional triathlete in international competition on six continents.
-I have been based in Portland, Australia, Spain, Santa Monica, CA, Austin, TX, Kauai, HI and Henderson, NV.
-My goal is to compete in the 2016 Olympics.
+As a professional triathlete, I have represented the USA in international competition in 18 countries, on six continents.
+I have been based in Portland, OR, Australia, Spain, Santa Monica, CA, Austin, TX, Kauai, HI and Henderson, NV.
+My goal is to compete in the 2016 Rio Olympics.